 (See “10 Observation Tips“ for a longer list!)
 Depending on your preference, you can mark these in your Bible, takes notes in a journal, or record them in some other way.
 I use a journaling Bible with an extra-wide, lined journaling column.
 I make study notes there and I use a highlighting system to help me observe the passage.
 (For more on my highlighting method see “Bible Highlighting for More Effective Study.”)

 Although God’s Word has endless application, there is just one meaning.
 Look back over your recorded observations to help you recognize and understand God’s original meaning of the passage.
 (In some Bible study methods, this step is referred to as “interpretation.”)
 As you reflect on your observations, also consider how things like the context, literary genre, and the main story of the Bible impacts the meaning.
 (For more help see “4 Tips to Help You Understand the Bible.“)

 Knowledge of God’s Word is never the end game.
 Application that leads to spiritual transformation is always our goal.
 So, once we’ve read and understood, let’s ask God to show us how to apply these truths to our lives.
-The acronym PROBE can help us apply these truths to our lives:
+God tells us some of the ways He wants to use His Word in our lives: